meinside/rpi-configs/bin/README.md

 A script that checks for WiFi connectivity (with `ping`) and restart the interface when needed.

+## gen_selfsigned_certs.sh

+A script for generating self-signed certificates for development.

 ## install_dart.sh

 A script for installing [Dart](https://www.dartlang.org/).